sledsworth/sledsworth.css/posts/2020/Fortnite Kicked from AppStore.md

 - apple
 ---

+**Update**: Just as I posted this [Epic filed a lawsuit](https://cdn2.unrealengine.com/apple-complaint-734589783.pdf) regarding Apple's anti-competitive behavior.
+As I suggested, Epic knew what they were getting into by baiting Apple into removing Fortnite, opening the door to take legal action.

 Epic Games blatantly broke the AppStore rules by including their own purchase processing and probably deserve to be removed from the store in this instance.

 If I had to guess, I imagine they knew Fortnite would be removed from the store and are adding fuel to the fire started by [Hey](https://hey.com/apple/) and continued by [xCloud](https://www.theverge.com/2020/8/5/21356274/microsoft-xcloud-ios-apple-iphone-ipad-testing-ends-apple-app-store-policies).
 This happening all around the time [Tim Cook testified that the AppStore isn't a powerful gatekeeper and all developers are treated equal](https://thehill.com/policy/technology/509506-read-apple-ceo-tim-cook-testimony-before-house-panel).